lucaswilliameufrasio/lucaswilliameufrasio/README.md

 ## Hi there 👋

 I'm Lucas, a passionate software developer dedicated to learning and creating innovative solutions.
 I thrive on leveraging technology to solve real-world problems and am always eager to expand my skill set.
+My focus has now shifted towards performance, cost, and security.

-🌱 Current Role: Software Developer at Grupo JCPM
+🌱 Current Role: Site Reliability Engineer at Grupo JCPM

 💻 Technologies I Enjoy: